maihavela/blog_laravel/README.md

 			APP_URL=http://localhost
 		-config->app:
 			'debug' => env('APP_DEBUG', false),
-6. Database MIGRATION: database -> migrations: Define the schema and then 'php artisan migrate'
+6. Database MIGRATION:

+	-database -> migrations: Define the schema and then 'php artisan migrate'
-	CreateArticlesTable: A foreign key (user_id) reference the id of user table.
+	-CreateArticlesTable: A foreign key (user_id) reference the id of user table.
 		 -public function up(): If I need to modify something.
 Add an extra field.
 		 -public function down(): rollback the migration. what to do in reverse.
 7. PARTIALS

-Articles/create.
+-Articles/create.

 	7.1 Clean a view.
 Master page (app.blade) and then every view will extend of it @extends('app').
 Dont copy and paste.
 	7.2 A clean form.
 So, we dont have to write the some code on the views->articles->create and views->articles->edit.
 We extracted the form from a partial (form.blade.php) and the and every view we inlcuded the diferences, could be the name of the button (@include the partial --> @include ('articles.form') and then the button name (['submitButtonText' => 'Add Article']))
 	7.3 The same thing with the errors.list to show errors completing the form .
 We extract in a partial and then include it.